AloiDavide/Endless-Speculation-test/src/site/notes/Long Form Theories/Re-edited Theory for Turn of the Golden witch.md

 They agree to go investigate the servant room.
 Rosa is suspicious, or at least acts like she is, but she notably doesn't seem to give a damn about Maria seeing the corpses, which of course makes sense if she already knows that there aren't any corpses.

 Rosa discovering two master keys inside the envelope can be explained in a thousand and one ways, since she, Nanjo and all the master key holders except Gohda were in on the plan.
+Let's say that during the discovery process, Rosa opens the letter and pretends like she found the master key that Nanjo gave her, according to our previous theory.
 ![Pasted image 20250727180211.png](/img/user/Attachments/Pasted%20image%2020250727180211.png)
+<center>After all, the keys after that point are immediatly grouped</center>

 ---

 #### 5.2

 As programmed, Rosa kicks out the servants.
 It only makes sense in her position and it's the same thing Natsuhi did in Legend.
+It's like poetry, it rhymes.
-George insists on going with Shannon, and Rosa doesn't object to his choice at all it's unclear if she was trying to prompt this reaction by mistreating Shannon on purpose or if it just happened, either way she doesn't seem to care for George's survival at this point.
+George insists on going with Shannon, and Rosa doesn't object to his choice at all, it's unclear if she was trying to prompt this reaction by mistreating Shannon on purpose or if it just happened, either way she doesn't seem to care for George's survival at this point.

 The exiled group heads to the kitchen, where they pressure George into believing the Kanon incident.
 All of a sudden George fancies himself an occultist because he wants to play along with Shannon's superstitions.
 ![Pasted image 20250810192842.png](/img/user/Attachments/Pasted%20image%2020250810192842.png)

-They decide to go look for a mirror in Natsuhi's room, but they handed all the master keys to Rosaso the first step is breaking into the chapel from the window to get Natsuhi's key.
+They decide to go look for a mirror in Natsuhi's room, but they handed all the master keys to Rosa, so the first step is breaking into the chapel from the window to get Natsuhi's key.

 They all leave except Genji, who insists that he wants to stay there alone.